Krishna613405/first-demo/README.md

 # first-demo
-this is my first git repository
+this is my first git repository.
-Author-krishna Arjaiya
+Author-krishna Arjariya